Privacy Policy

 11.1 Meta Pixel (formerly Facebook Pixel)

-This website uses the “Facebook pixel” of Meta Platforms, Inc, 1 Hacker Way, Menlo Park, CA 94025, USA (“Meta”).
-If explicit consent is given, this allows the behavior of users to be tracked after they have seen or clicked on a Facebook ad.
-This process is used to evaluate the effectiveness of Facebook ads for statistical and market research purposes and can help to optimize future advertising measures.
+This website uses the meta pixel of Meta Platforms, Inc, 1 Hacker Way, Menlo Park, CA 94025, USA (“Meta”).
+If explicit consent is given, this allows the behaviour of users to be tracked after they have seen or clicked on a Meta advertisement.
+This process is used to evaluate the effectiveness of the advertisements for statistical and market research purposes and can help to optimise future advertising measures.

-The data collected is anonymous to us and therefore does not allow us to draw conclusions about the identity of the user.
-However, the data is stored and processed by Meta so that a connection to the user profile is possible and Meta can use the data for its own advertising purposes in accordance with the Facebook Privacy Policy (https://www.facebook.com/about/privacy/).
-This enables Meta and its partners to place advertisements on and off Facebook.
+The data is stored and processed by Meta so that a connection to the respective user profile is possible and Meta can use the data for its own advertising purposes in accordance with the Facebook Data Usage Policy (https://www.facebook.com/about/privacy/).
+This enables Meta and its partners to place adverts on and off Facebook.
 A cookie may also be stored on your computer for these purposes.

-These processing operations are only carried out if consent is given in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are only carried out if express consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-This US company is certified under the EU-US Data Privacy Framework.
+Meta is certified under the EU-US Data Privacy Framework.
 This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+45 GDPR, meaning that personal data may also be transferred without further guarantees or additional measures.

 11.2 Google Analytics Universal

-On our websites we use Google Analytics, a web analytics service provided by Google Ireland Limited (https://www.google.de/intl/de/about/), Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).
-In this context, pseudonymized user profiles are created and cookies are used.
-The information generated by the cookie about your use of this website such as
+On our websites we use Google Analytics, a web analytics service provided by Google Ireland Limited (https://www.google.de/intl/de/about/), Gordon House, Barrow Street, Dublin 4, Irland (“Google”).
+In this context, pseudonymised usage profiles are created and cookies (see point “Cookies”) are used.
+The information generated by the cookie about your use of this website such as:

 are transmitted to a Google server in the USA and stored there.
-The information is used to evaluate the use of the website, to compile reports on website activity and to provide other services relating to website activity and internet usage for the purposes of market research and improving the design of this website.
+The information is used to evaluate the use of the website, to compile reports on website activity and to provide other services related to website and internet use for the purposes of market research and demand-oriented design of these internet pages.
 This information may also be transferred to third parties if this is required by law or if third parties process this data on our behalf.
 Under no circumstances will your IP address be merged with other Google data.
-The IP addresses are anonymized so that they cannot be assigned (IP masking).
+The IP addresses are anonymised so that an assignment is not possible (IP masking).

-These processing operations are only carried out if consent is given in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) and the processing of this data by Google by downloading and installing a browser add-on (https://tools.google.com/dlpage/gaoptout?hl=de).
+You can also prevent the collection of data generated by the cookie and related to your use of the website (incl. your IP address) as well as the processing of this data by Google by downloading and installing a browser add-on (https://tools.google.com/dlpage/gaoptout?hl=de).

-Google LLC is certified as a US company under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+The parent company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 11.3 Hotjar